briandonaghey21/LeetClue/README.md

 # LeetHint
-A chrome extension for generating LeetCode Hints
+A chrome extension for generating LeetCode hints